npm/npm/doc/cli/npm-unpublish.md

 If no version is specified, or if all versions are removed then the root package entry is removed from the registry entirely.

+When a version is unpublished, you can't publish it again.
+You'll have to change the version number to make it work.

 ## SEE ALSO

 * npm-deprecate(1)